-Facebook has recently changed the way posts are published in fans’ news feeds.
-In order to get the same amount of exposure for your business Facebook Page, you have to to one of two things:
+In order to get exposure for your business Facebook Page, you have to to one of two things:

 Businesses aren’t particularly well-off at the moment, so many are going for the first option.
 Put up some really great content and hope people share it.
 A lot.
 That will pay off, because the business Facebook Page Edge Rank will quickly step up, and other posts will become more visible.

-Except that doesn’t work if they can’t see your posts in the first place.
+Except it doesn’t work if they can’t see your posts in the first place.

 So How Do You Increase Edge Rank For Free?